MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-monitor-real-time-customer-sentiment-sessions.md

 ## Understand real-time customer sentiment

 The sentiment analysis is based on the most recent six messages from the customer.
 A sentiment icon is displayed on the communication panel showing you the current customer sentiment.
-The analysis is an automatic and unbiased that measurement of satisfaction levels of the customer in real-time.
+The analysis is an automatic and unbiased measurement of satisfaction levels of the customer in real-time.

-There are seven sentiment icons.
+The sentiment icon that is displayed on the communication panel are as follows.

 | Sentiment | Icon |
 |--------------------------|---------------------------------------------------|